 Each year DSC offers a limited number of DSC Foundation Study Abroad Scholarships.
-See the Financial Aid/Scholarship page for an application.
+There are also other external scholarship opportunities.
+See a list of available scholarships and download application forms from the Financial Aid/Scholarship page for an application.

 To be sure you are fully informed of how to prepare for the study abroad experience, please follow the following steps.

-- Visit DSC’s International Studies Coordinator, Dr. Baogang Guo (Liberal Arts, Room 260), to review study abroad program options and to obtain information and an application.
+- Visit DSC’s Center for International Education (Liberal Arts, Room 310), or contact the Center’s director Dr. Baogang Guo (Liberal Arts, Room 260), to review study abroad program options and to obtain information and application forms.

 - Visit your academic advisor in your major field of study to discuss how the overseas program fits into graduation requirements and to receive written approval for the courses selected.
 See the DSC Course Equivalencies Web Page for a comparison of study abroad courses and equivalent DSC courses.

-- Visit the Financial Aid Office (Lower Student Center) to examine how financial aid can be applied to your study abroad program.
+- Visit the Financial Aid Office to examine how financial aid can be applied to your study abroad program.

 - Complete your application.
-Before submitting your form, it must be signed by the Study Abroad Coordinator.
+Before submitting your form.
+It must be signed by the Director of the Center for International Education.
+Other forms you need to submit include your study abroad program application form, DSC Terms and Conditions of Participation, and DSC Medical Profile and Consent for Care Form.
 It is mandatory that a completed study abroad application is filed even if the program is not sponsored by DSC.
 Otherwise, there is no guarantee that DSC will recognize the academic credit earned.